The Story of G.I. Joe: Release

 Although filmed with Pyle's cooperation, the film premiered two months to the day after he was killed in action on Ie Shima during the invasion of Okinawa.
 In his February 14, 1945 posting titled "In the Movies", Pyle commented: "They are still calling it The Story of G.I.
 Joe.
 I never did like the title, but nobody could think of a better one, and I was too lazy to try."

 Critical appraisal

-Film critic Manny Farber in The New Republic, August 13, 1945, wrote:
+Film critic Manny Farber writes in The New Republic, on August 13, 1945 :

 The writing, as well as the direction, constantly shuns the romanticism that has colored almost every other war film.
 Nobody talks about the war, either as an aim, or as a matter of beating an enemy; in general they seem too tired to talk, and when they do it is in shorthand, avoiding the obvious, which includes every great question like the danger of death and the separation from everybody they love.

 Farber adds: “Wellman’s The Story of G. I. Joe is one of the only movies in years that says just about all it has to say, and drives it home with real cinematic strength.”